AI experts sharing free tutorials to accelerate your business.

 Provide the following:

-1. Property info — Customer name, property address, roof age (if known), material type, and approximate total square footage
+1. Property info — Customer name (or property-manager + tenant), property address, roof age (if known), material type, approximate total square footage, and customer type (residential / commercial / HOA / multi-family)

-2. Inspection notes — Field observations organized by area if possible: ridge, slopes, valleys, flashing, gutters, ventilation, penetrations (vents, pipes, skylights, chimney), interior (attic if inspected)
+2. Inspection notes — Field observations organized by area: ridge, slopes, valleys, flashing, gutters, ventilation, penetrations (vents, pipes, skylights, chimney), interior (attic if inspected)

-3. Photos — Descriptions or references to photos taken during inspection.
-Note what each photo shows and its location on the roof
+3. Photos — Descriptions or references to photos taken.
+Note what each photo shows and its location on the roof.
+For storm/insurance work, capture per-slope hail-strike counts within a 10' × 10' (one square) test square

-4. Inspection purpose — General assessment, storm damage documentation, insurance claim support, real estate certification, or maintenance check
+4. Inspection purpose — General assessment, storm damage documentation, insurance claim support, real estate certification, maintenance check, or commercial capital-planning report

-5. Weather event (optional) — If storm-related: date of event, type of damage expected (hail, wind, debris), and any known storm data (hail size, wind speed)
+5. Weather event (optional) — If storm-related: date of event, type of damage expected (hail, wind, debris), and known storm data (hail size, peak gust, NOAA event ID)

 Instructions